 The vision of the nunnery is to educate Buddhist nuns to establish a good knowledge of Dhamma (Buddha's teaching) and Vinaya (monastic rules).
 The aim is to develop one's own meditation practice and to be able to lead a Buddhist monastery.

 The education in the nunnery focuses on the areas of computer knowledge, and on social and humanitarian help.
 Nuns play a crucial role in the Sri Lankan social service.
 In the society the nuns help to change the attitude towards education.

 2. Home for orphans “Angela home“

-Besides of this, potatoes, carrots and roses are cultivated and grown in the town surroundings.
+Besides this, potatoes, carrots and roses are cultivated and grown in the town surroundings.
 Those plants and veggies enjoy the mild climate here.

 The contact for the project Suriya Lamai:

-- The intention of the project Suriya Lamai “The Children of the Sun” is to enable children from poor families to develop and educate themselves and to provide them with basic needs.
-The donation is tax deductible in the Czech Republic.
+- The intention of the project Suriya Lamai “The Children of the Sun” is to enable children from underprivileged families to develop and educate themselves and to provide them with basic needs.
+The donation is tax-deductible in the Czech Republic.

 Neither of the above is a public collection, and therefore we ask all donors to add their contact information to their gift, so that we can issue a donation agreement contract or a donation receipt.
 We thank all the donors.